Sietoyo/Customer-Churn-Analysis/README.md

 Using the Random Forest’s built-in feature importance, I visualized which variables had the most impact on churn predictions.
 This helped highlight key drivers such as:

-- Tenure
-- Order count
-- Cashback received
-- Order amount change from last year
+- Tenure, Order count, Cashback received, Order amount change from last year

 ---